Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Architectural Digest ad pages up 11pc year to date, Hermès, Cartier support before-and-after theme of November Architectural Digest, Architectural Digest 10pc yearly ad page increase telling of power in print, 47 in-book advertisers take ads in Architectural Digest’s April digital edition, Architectural Digest ad fill rate jumps 112pc year over year, leave a response, or trackback from your own site.
+Related content: Architectural Digest ad pages up 11pc year to date, Hermès, Cartier support before-and-after theme of November Architectural Digest, Architectural Digest 10pc yearly ad page increase telling of power in print, 47 in-book advertisers take ads in Architectural Digest’s April digital edition, Architectural Digest’s June ad pages up 8.5pc for year to date, leave a response, or trackback from your own site.